 - If you sweat a lot, bring shirt replacements.
 Alternatively, you can limit the number of consecutive dances and allow yourself to cool down between dances.

 - If you ate something that makes your hands smell (salami for example), make sure to wash them.

 - If you are smoking make sure to have that gum and wash your hands.

 Dance complexes, Is that Salsa?

 Some clubs will have a few rooms, each championing a different style of music and dance.
 You might feel a little out of place if you encounter the wrong room.
-The music will be different, people will dance a little bit different than how you were taught.
+The music will be different, people will dance a little bit differently than how you were taught.

 You should find the room that is suitable for your style.
 Any Salsa room should do.
-Some places might further separate between different styles of Salsa.
+Some places might further separate different styles of Salsa.
 In that case, at La Candela we mainly teach Cuban Salsa.
 So a Cuban Salsa room / Timba is the one for you.

 If unsure – ask someone 🙂